LikeMindsCommunity/likeminds-android-custom-gallery/README.md

 To start using the Android Custom Gallery Library in your project, follow these steps:

-- Clone this repository in you project.
+- Clone this repository in your project.

 - Initialize the library by calling of `CustomGallery.start()`

 - The initiation requires an ActivityLauncher, context and an object of `CustomGalleryConfig`.

+- `launcher` is the `ActivityResultLauncher` required to return the result of media picker.

 ```kotlin
 CustomGallery.start(